fommil/fpmortals/manuscript/wip.md

 A> It is also common practice to name the implicit parameter after the primary A> type, in this case `F`.

-Of course, if the `getUser` method returned a detailed message we would not need to provide one.

 The version using `EitherT` directly looks like

 {lang="text"}
 ~~~~~~~~
-  import scalaz.syntax.eithert._ // EitherT syntax is not available by default

   def stars[F[_]: Monad](user: String): EitherT[F, String, Int] = for {
     user  <- EitherT(getUser(name) >>= _.toRight("user not found"))
     stars <- EitherT.rightT(getStars(user))